SystolicAttention: Fusing FlashAttention within a Single Systolic Array: Microarchitecture

 \section{\MSAGA{} Microarchitecture}

-\MSAGA{} modifies the standard systolic array architecture to support the \SA{} algorithm.
-To validate its feasibility and quantify the associated hardware overhead, we implement \MSAGA{} in RTL and design a minimal yet flexible instruction set capable of executing the full \FA{}.

-The RTL design is implemented in Chisel HDL~\cite{chisel} and built using the Chipyard~\cite{chipyard,chipyard_dac,chipyard_iscas, cook2017diplomatic} framework for system-on-chip (SoC) construction.
-Unlike prior efforts such as Gemmini~\cite{ucb-gemmini}, which focus on flexible design space exploration, our goal is to deliver a concrete and complete implementation of \MSAGA{} to validate both the practicality of the \SA{} algorithm and its hardware cost.
+We implement \MSAGA{} in synthesizable RTL, using Chisel~\cite{chisel} as the hardware description language and Chipyard~\cite{chipyard,chipyard_dac,chipyard_iscas, cook2017diplomatic} for system-on-chip (SoC) development.
+Unlike prior efforts such as Gemmini~\cite{ucb-gemmini} that focus on design space exploration, our objective is to provide a concrete and complete implementation to evaluate both the feasibility of the \SA{} kernel and the associated hardware cost of \MSAGA{}.

-This section provides an overview of the \MSAGA{} microarchitecture, details the instruction set design that simplifies the hardware implementation, and describes the systolic array controller that orchestrates the execution of the \SA{} algorithm.